 Our bee removal experts have a background in bee removal as well as carpentry.
 At this point, the carpentry skills come into play.
 We replace all existing materials, for example, wood or siding, and leave the structure exterior exactly as it was before the bees were removed.
 We make sure all holes are completely sealed so no bees can get in again.

 After the job is complete we will safely relocate the bees to a local apiary, a safe place where bees can go about being bees and making lots of honey.

 There are some situations which make a live removal extremely difficult or in some cases too costly to remove and repair.
 For example, if a bee colony occupies a space enclosed by cement, stone, or brick, a live removal might not be possible without the assistance of a brick or stone mason.
 No matter what, Little Giant Beekeepers & Bee Removal specialists can help you determine the right treatment for your specific needs and budget.

 These are the basics of a Little Giant Beekeepers and Bee Removal Specialists live honeybee hive removal.
-We warranty all of our work, providing a two-year warranty for all removals performed by our company.
+We warranty all of our work, providing a five-year warranty for all removals performed by our company.
 Please feel free to call us at 972-980-0923 for a free live hive removal estimate.